codeclimate/codeclimate-rubocop/config/contents/style/class_equality_comparison.md

-This cop enforces the use of `Object#instance_of?` instead of class comparison for equality.
+Enforces the use of `Object#instance_of?` instead of class comparison for equality.

 ### Example: